WSFS (AM)

-WNTD (950 AM) is a radio station licensed to Chicago, Illinois.
-It is owned by Relevant Radio, Inc., simulcasting a Catholic talk and teaching radio format with WKBM (930 AM) in Sandwich, Illinois.
+WSFS (950 AM) is a radio station licensed to Chicago, Illinois, owned by Relevant Radio, Inc. It simulcasts a Catholic talk and teaching radio format, along with WKBM (930 AM) in Sandwich, Illinois.
 The stations' programming comes from the Relevant Radio network.

-By day, WNTD is powered at 1,000 watts non-directional.
-The daytime transmitter is on S. Western Avenue near 15th Street in Chicago.
-At night, while increasing its power to 5,000 watts, it also switches to a separate transmitter using a directional antenna with a six-tower array.
-That tower site is off East 142nd Street near South Manistee Avenue in Burnham, Illinois.
+By day, the station is powered at 1,000 watts non-directional.
+Its daytime transmitter site is on South Western Avenue near 15th Street in Chicago.
+At night, while increasing its power to 5,000 watts, it also switches to a separate transmitter using a directional antenna with a six-tower array, that tower site is off East 142nd Street near South Manistee Avenue in Burnham, Illinois.